ishika-batra/data-structures-with-cpp/02-cpp-fundamentals/readme.md

 }
 ```

 ## Pointers

--Pointer is an address variable, that is meant for storing address of data and not data itself.
+- Pointer is an address variable, that is meant for storing address of data and not data itself.
--Uses of pointers:
+- Uses of pointers:
 1.Used to access Heap memory.
 2.Useful for accessing the resources that are outside the memory.
 3.Used in parameter passing.